-Things to do in Thingvellir National Park
+Activities in Thingvellir National Park

 Driving and camping in Thingvellir National Park

 Snæfellsjökull National Park

-Things to do in Snæfellsjökull National Park
+Activities in Snæfellsjökull National Park

-Mountains – Game of Thrones fans will be excited to hear that the arrowhead mountain featured in Season 7 of the series can be found just outside the park.
-The distinctive Kirkjufell Mountain might just be the most photographed in Iceland.
-The nearby Kirkjufellsfoss Waterfall completes the view.
+Mountains – Game of Thrones fans will be excited to hear that the arrowhead mountain, featured in Season 7 of the series, can be found just outside the park.
+The distinctive Kirkjufell Mountain might just be the most photographed in Iceland!

 Driving and camping in Snæfellsjökull National Park